Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 bottle spilling fish oil supplements

-Fish oil is a widely accepted dietary supplement that contains omega-3 fatty acids, ALA, EPA, and DHA to aid different body functions, from cell activity to muscle growth.
+Fish oil, a popular dietary supplement rich in omega-3 fatty acids, including ALA, EPA, and DHA, supports various bodily functions, from cell activity to muscle growth.

 3. L-theanine